(FULL TIME 2002 – )

 (ON STAFF OR CASUAL 2007 -2012 )

 Nena completed her printmaking studies at Charles Darwin University in 2009 and worked part-time at BHE for five years as a printer.
 Nena often assisted on workshops and accompanied Mats or Basil on trips to Warmun, Indulkana and Peppimenarti in 2010-11.
 She also helped to run other activities at the Darwin studio in those years.
-With BHE’s relocation south, she has now returned to study at CDU.
+With BHE’s relocation south, she returned to study at CDU and is now teaching.

 (ON STAFF OR CASUAL 2002-2007; 2010-12)